theory/pg-semver/doc/semver.md

      0.35.0
      1.5.0

-    SELECT version FROM extensions ORDER BY version USING >;
+    SELECT version FROM extensions ORDER BY version DESC;
      version
     ──────────
      1.5.0